Skip to main content

 When are tray / floating frames used?

-Tray frames are to display & enhance works with depth where no glazing is required.
-A frame is desired possibly to link the piece with other interior design items, or to protect the piece.
+Tray frames are used to display and enhance works with depth where no glazing is required.
+A frame may be desired to link the piece with other items in the room, or simply to protect the edges of the canvas.
+A full range of bespoke sizes and finishes are available for any requirement.

 Canvas Box Frames